opendataphilly/open-geo-data/README.md

 geo-data
 ========

-This repository contains geographic data created by Azavea.
+This repository contains geographic data created by Azavea and released to the public on OpenDataPhilly.